 For most of the 20th century - until 1983 to be precise - there was no pound coin in Britain.
-Instead there were paper bank notes and even these were phased out the following year.
+Instead there were paper bank notes.

 Pound notes and indeed ten shilling notes had huge buying power in the early 20th century.
 For example an entire family could be fed and housed - albeit in the London slums - for just a pound a week.

 Even when I was growing up in the late 1940s, I heard of a young woman starting work at the wage of £3 a week.
 My grandmother was horrified that anyone so young and with no qualifications could possibly earn so much.

 Inflation was a fact of life, and of course still is.
 The end of the pound note was due to inflation.
 A pound was no longer a great deal of money for ordinary people, so it was sensible to replace it with a more durable and easily handled coin.

 There is more on this site on the buying power of the old money.
 Just put inflation into the search box on the home page.